juju/docs/src/en/config-azure.md

 ## Confirm configuration and bootstrap

-According to all the above, the Azure section of file `environments.yaml` for this example would look like this (comments removed for simplicity):
+According to all the above, the Azure section of file `environments.yaml` for our example would look like this (comments removed for simplicity):

 ```yaml
     azure: